-Privately owned forestland includes approximately 980 acres enrolled in Managed Forest Law (MFL) program, as of 2023.
-Some, but not all, of this land is open to public access.
+Privately owned forestland includes approximately 573 acres enrolled in Managed Forest Law (MFL) program, as of 2023.
+None of these lands are currently open to public access.
 These programs have been established to preserve and protect woodlands through practicing proper management techniques.